Buyer's Guide & Information

 Limited Lifetime

-The Anzzi Jericho is another freestanding bathtub, but this one comes with a jetted design that is perfect for a therapeutic bathing experience.
 Before getting into the details of this massage tub, you should know that it's the highest-priced out of all the models reviewed here, so if you're on a budget, you might as well continue to the next option.

-If you're willing to spend some money for optimal comfort, though, the FT-AX067 is as good as it gets.
 The inner surface of the tub contains over 200 aero-therapeutic bubble massage jets, and it even has a light-up control pad with four colored bath lights to add to the overall experience.
-We weren't lying when we said that this is as good as it gets.

 Anzzi has so much faith in its products that the company offers risk-free purchasing: “ANZZI products are manufactured with superior quality standards and workmanship and are backed by our limited lifetime warranty.
 ANZZI products are warranted to the original consumer purchaser to be free of defects in materials or workmanship.
 We will replace FREE OF CHARGE any product or parts that proves defective.”

-The modern luxury design is combined with old-school class and style, allowing this tub to fit well into any bathroom aesthetics.
 You will want to take some precise measurements beforehand since the Jericho is 67” long, which means that you will need to have a good amount of space for installing this one.

 Pros